 - Good reading skills with attention to detail - VERY IMPORTANT

-- For Winter Quarter 2014, students in any quarter of study at The Art Institute of Seattle are eligible to enroll in online classes.
+- For Spring Quarter 2014, students in any quarter of study at The Art Institute of Seattle are eligible to enroll in online classes.
 Students are required to take at least one campus class.

 - All students must have a cumulative grade point average of 2.5.
 No more than 40% of the program of study may be completed online.

 - Portfolio preparation and portfolio courses as well as college preparatory courses (e.g. COM83 College Preparatory Writing) MUST be taken on-ground and cannot be taken online.